 Beet and cane sugar are both 99.95% sucrose, chemically identical and

-behave differently (S9) with cane sugar definitely superior.
+cakes they behave differently (S9) with cane sugar

-Photo by U.S. Agricultrual Research Service = public domain.
+Photo by U.S. Agricultural Research Service = public domain.

 Originally there was only one grade, dark - too dark and too strong to pour on pancakes but only used as a flavoring ingredient.
 Modern methods of lower temperature processing have made possible lighter grades similar to the grades of maple syrup.
 Birch syrup is made in quantities so small the USDA has been uninterested in regulating so grade names are arbitrary and simply made up by individual producers.